-(presbyopia).
-Accommodation is an active neuromuscular deformation of the crystalline lens that changes focal length from about 53 mm to about 32 mm in young adults.
+glasses (presbyopia).
+Accommodation is an active neuromuscular deformation of the crystalline lens that changes focal length from 53 mm to 32 mm in young adults.

-Both media have higher refractive index as the water-like solutions in which they are embedded (tear film - on the corneal surface, aqueous - the liquid in the anterior chamber between the cornea and the lens, and vitreous humor - the gelly-like material filling the vitreous chamber between the lens and retina, Fig. 1.1).
-Due to their almost spherically curved surfaces, the anterior cornea and both surfaces of the lens have positive refractive power with an optical focal length of together about 22.6 mm.
-This matches almost perfectly (with a tolerance about 1/10 of a Millimeter) the distance from the first principal plane (Fig. 1.1, H) to the photoreceptor layer in the retina.
+Both media have higher refractive index than the water-like solutions in which they are embedded (tear film - on the corneal surface, aqueous - the liquid in the anterior chamber between the cornea and the lens, and vitreous humor - the gel-like material filling the vitreous chamber between the lens and the retina, Figure 1.1).
+Because of their almost spherical surfaces, the anterior cornea and both surfaces of the lens have positive refractive power with a combined optical focal length of 22.6 mm.
+This matches almost perfectly (with a tolerance 1/10 of a millimeter) the distance from the first principal plane (Figure 1.1, H) to the photoreceptor layer in the retina.
 Accordingly, the projected image from a distant object is in focus when accommodation is relaxed.
-This optimal optical condition is called emmetropia but, in about 30% of the industrialized population, the eye has grown too long so that the image is in front of the retina even with accommodation completely relaxed (myopia).
+This optimal optical condition is called emmetropia but, in 30% of the population in industrialized countries, the eye has grown too long so that the image is in front of the retina even with accommodation completely relaxed (myopia).

 The projected image is first analyzed by the retina in the back of the eye.
 For developmental reasons, the retina in all vertebrate eyes is inverted.
 This means that the photoreceptor cells, located at the backside of the retina, are pointing away from the incoming light.
 Therefore, the light has to pass through the retina (about a fifth of a millimeter thick) before it can be detected.
 To reduce scatter, the retina is highly translucent, and the nerve fibers that cross on the vitreal side, from where the light comes in, to the optic nerve head are not surrounded by myelin, a fat-containing sheet that normally insulates spiking axons (see below).
-Scattering in retinal tissue still seems to be a problem since, in the region of highest spatial resolution, the fovea, the cells are pushed to the side.
+Scattering in retinal tissue still seems to be a problem because, in the region of the highest spatial resolution, namely the fovea, the cells are pushed to the side.
 Accordingly, the fovea in the vertebrate eye can be recognized as a pit.
-However, many vertebrates don not have a fovea [3]; they have then lower visual acuity but their acuity can remain similar over large regions of the visual field, which is then usually either combined with high motion sensitivity (i.e., rabbit) or high light sensitivity at dusk (crepuscular mammals).
-It is striking that the retina in all vertebrates has a similar three-layered structure (Fig. 1.9), with similar thickness.
+However, many vertebrates do not have a fovea [2]; they have then lower visual acuity but their acuity can remain similar over large regions of the visual field, which is then usually either combined with high motion sensitivity (i.e., rabbit) or high light sensitivity at dusk (crepuscular mammals).
+It is striking that the retina in all vertebrates has a similar three-layered structure (Figure 1.9), with similar thickness.
 This makes it likely that the functional constraints were similar.
-The function of the retina will be described below.
+The function of the retina will be described in the following.

 The optical axis of the eye is not perfectly defined because the cornea and lens are not perfectly rotationally symmetrical and also are not centered on one axis.
-Nevertheless, even though one could imagine that the image quality is best close to the optical axis, it turns out that the human fovea is not centered in the globe (Fig. 1.2).
-In fact, it is displaced to the temporal retina by the angle κ , ranging in different subjects from 0° to about 11° but highly correlated in both eyes.
-Apparently, a few degree away from the optical axis, the optical image quality is still good enough to not limit visual acuity in the fovea.
+Nevertheless, even though one could imagine that the image quality is best close to the optical axis, it turns out that the human fovea is not centered in the globe (Figure 1.2).
+In fact, it is displaced to the temporal retina by an angle $\kappa$ , ranging in different subjects from 0° to 11° but highly correlated in both eyes.
+Apparently, a few degrees away from the optical axis, the optical image quality is still good enough not to limit visual acuity in the fovea.